 Instructions

-- Preheat the oven to 350 degrees F and line a 8” x 8” cake pan with parchment paper.
+- Preheat the oven to 350 degrees F and line a 8โ x 8โ cake pan with parchment paper.

-- Stir together all of the ingredients for the crust and topping in a mixing bowl.
-Keep stirring until a thick, moist, crumbly dough forms.
-Measure out ½ cup of the crust mixture and place it in a bowl to use as the topping.
-Add ⅓ cup of chopped walnuts (or pecans) to the bowl (if desired).
+- Measure out 3/4 cup of the crust mixture and place it in a bowl.
+Set aside to use as the topping later.
+Add โ cup of chopped walnuts (or pecans) to the bowl of reserved topping (if desired).

 - While the crust is baking and cooling, prepare the blueberry filling.
 Add all ingredients for the filling to a small saucepan, cover, and heat over medium.
 Bring mixture to a full boil.
 Stir, mash the blueberries, and cook until mixture is thick and gooey, about 5 to 8 minutes.
 Remove from heat and set aside or refrigerate until ready to use.